mcclowes/gntc/README.md

 		populationSize,
 		iterations,
 	},
-	loader,
-	seed,
+	?loader,
+	?seed,
 } = props;
 ```

-### options
+### candidates

-An array of items from which to create a 'choice'
+An array of items from which to create a *choice*.

+### utilities

+[Optional]

+Functions that define how the algorithm operates.

+#### fitness

+The fitness function scores solutions.

+The default fitness function expects an array of numbers, and will score them by their numerical value.

+### select

+How many candidates to pick in each choice.

+### config

+Genetic Algorithm config.

-### populationSize
+#### populationSize

-How big a population
+How big each population should be.
+A larger population usually means a better end result, but will take longer.

+#### iterations

+How many generations will be created.
+A larger population means a better end result, but will take longer.

 ## About genetic algorithms